brotatotes/bht-automation/bht gen 3/Mark/Chapter 11/Mark 11 19 bht.md

 ### Archibald T. Robertson:
-1. "Literally, whenever evening came on or more exactly whenever it became late."
-2. "The use of αν makes the clause more indefinite and general."
+1. "The use of αν makes the clause more indefinite and general, as here, unless it renders it more definite, a curious result, but true."
-3. "The imperfect tense... suggests 'whenever' as the meaning here."
+2. "The imperfect tense he (or they) would go (εξεπορευετο, εξεπορευοντο) out of the city suggests 'whenever' as the meaning here."
+3. "The use of οταν (οτε αν) with the aorist indicative is like οπου αν with the imperfect indicative (εισεπορευετο) and οσο αν with the aorist indicative (ηψαντο) in Mark 6:56."

 ### John Gill:
-1. "And when evening was come, he went out of the city."
+1. "He went out of the city...for the same reasons."
-2. "Probably he went to Bethany, where he had lodged the last night, with Lazarus, Martha, and Mary."
+2. "Probably he went to Bethany, where he had lodged the last night."
-3. "Christ took his disciples with him, as is evident from the following verse."
+3. "Christ took his disciples with him."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:26:57
+- Timestamp: 12-25-2023 20:32:43
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 95
+- BHT Word Count: 77
-- BHT Commentary Usage: 44.12%
+- BHT Commentary Usage: 48.08%
-- BHT Quality Score: 1.4751593326369148
+- BHT Quality Score: 1.5576145619937234
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (68):
+- ChatGPT injected words (52):
-	['a', 'account', 'all', 'also', 'and', 'are', 'at', 'bethany', 'book', 'but', 'came', 'city', 'clear', 'details', 'evening', 'evenings', 'found', 'go', 'had', 'he', 'in', 'instance', 'is', 'it', 'jesus', 'lazarus', 'leave', 'left', 'likely', 'lord', 'makes', 'mark', 'martha', 'mary', 'most', 'night', 'not', 'noting', 'occurrence', 'of', 'often', 'on', 'only', 'other', 'our', 'particular', 'place', 'practice', 'previous', 'purification', 'regular', 'specific', 'stayed', 'temple', 'that', 'the', 'this', 'to', 'took', 'use', 'was', 'went', 'whenever', 'where', 'with', 'word', 'worth', 'would']
+	['a', 'action', 'and', 'as', 'before', 'bethany', 'came', 'city', 'disciples', 'evening', 'go', 'gospel', 'had', 'he', 'him', 'his', 'imperfect', 'in', 'indicates', 'is', 'it', 'jesus', 'leaving', 'likely', 'lodged', 'lord', 'mark', 'mentioned', 'motivations', 'night', 'of', 'our', 'out', 'pattern', 'practice', 'repeated', 's', 'same', 'seems', 'suggesting', 'tense', 'that', 'the', 'this', 'to', 'took', 'unique', 'use', 'whenever', 'where', 'with', 'would']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (27):
-	['account', 'bethany', 'book', 'came', 'city', 'clear', 'details', 'evening', 'evenings', 'found', 'instance', 'jesus', 'lazarus', 'leave', 'left', 'likely', 'lord', 'makes', 'mark', 'martha', 'mary', 'night', 'noting', 'occurrence', 'particular', 'place', 'practice', 'previous', 'purification', 'regular', 'specific', 'stayed', 'temple', 'took', 'use', 'went', 'word', 'worth']
+	['action', 'bethany', 'came', 'city', 'disciples', 'evening', 'gospel', 'imperfect', 'indicates', 'jesus', 'leaving', 'likely', 'lodged', 'lord', 'mark', 'mentioned', 'motivations', 'night', 'pattern', 'practice', 'repeated', 's', 'suggesting', 'tense', 'took', 'unique', 'use']

 ### Logs
-- Attempt 1 BHT: Whenever evening came, our Lord would often leave the city and go to Bethany.
-This practice took place not only on the evening of the temple purification, but also on other evenings.
-The use of the word whenever makes it clear that this was a regular occurrence.
-It is worth noting that all the specific details of this account are found only in the book of Mark.
-In this particular instance, Jesus left the city at evening and most likely went to Bethany, where he had stayed the previous night with Lazarus, Martha, and Mary.
-His disciples accompanied him on this occasion as well.
+- Attempt 1 BHT: Whenever evening came, our Lord would go out of the city, likely to Bethany where he had lodged the night before.
+This pattern of leaving the city in the evening is peculiar to Mark's gospel.
+It is important to note that this action of Jesus is connected to the events in the temple described earlier.
+Furthermore, the use of the imperfect tense indicates a repeated action, suggesting that Jesus would engage in this practice whenever the evening came.
-- 🔄 Mark 11:19 (attempt 1, 104 words, 45.33% quotes quality score: 1.4243295449422266, V2 normalized quality score: 38.7, commentator tiers 1-3: 29.31%, 26.53%, 44.16%)
+- 🔄 Mark 11:19 (attempt 1, 79 words, 36.0% quotes quality score: 1.5109818835033901, V2 normalized quality score: 41.58, commentator tiers 1-3: 36.97%, 37.33%, 25.7%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Whenever evening came, our Lord would often leave the city and go to Bethany.
-This practice took place not only on the evening of the temple purification, but also on other evenings.
-The use of the word whenever makes it clear that this was a regular occurrence.
-It is worth noting that all the specific details of this account are found only in the book of Mark.
-In this particular instance, Jesus left the city at evening and most likely went to Bethany, where he had stayed the previous night with Lazarus, Martha, and Mary.
+- Attempt 2 BHT: Whenever evening came, our Lord would go out of the city, likely to Bethany where he had lodged the night before.
+This pattern of leaving the city in the evening is peculiar to Mark's gospel.
+The use of the imperfect tense indicates a repeated action, suggesting that Jesus would go out of the city whenever evening came.
+This is connected to the events in the temple, as mentioned in the previous note.
-- 🔄 Mark 11:19 (attempt 2, 95 words, 44.12% quotes quality score: 1.4751593326369148, V2 normalized quality score: 40.39, commentator tiers 1-3: 30.32%, 29.84%, 39.84%)
+- 🔄 Mark 11:19 (attempt 2, 73 words, 39.13% quotes quality score: 1.5131390608038484, V2 normalized quality score: 41.65, commentator tiers 1-3: 36.87%, 38.36%, 24.77%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Whenever evening came, our Lord would often leave and go to Bethany, where he had stayed the previous night.
-This was a regular occurrence, not limited to just the evening of the temple purification.
-The use of the word whenever emphasizes the frequency of this practice.
-It is worth noting that the specific details mentioned in this account are unique to the book of Mark.
-In this instance, Jesus went out of the city at evening, most likely to Bethany, accompanied by his disciples.
+- Attempt 3 BHT: Whenever evening came, our Lord would go out of the city, likely to Bethany where he had lodged the night before.
+This pattern of leaving the city in the evening is connected to the events in the temple.
+The details of Jesus leaving the city are unique to Mark's gospel.
+The use of the imperfect tense indicates a repeated action, emphasizing that Jesus would go out of the city whenever evening came.
+This practice may have been motivated by the same reasons as mentioned before, and it appears that Jesus took his disciples with him.
-- 🔄 Mark 11:19 (attempt 3, 84 words, 44.26% quotes quality score: 1.4262867170121547, V2 normalized quality score: 38.77, commentator tiers 1-3: 29.9%, 32.36%, 37.74%)
+- 🔄 Mark 11:19 (attempt 3, 96 words, 46.77% quotes quality score: 1.4983922061613573, V2 normalized quality score: 41.16, commentator tiers 1-3: 34.67%, 34.36%, 30.97%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: Whenever evening came, our Lord would often leave the city and go to Bethany.
-This practice occurred not just on the evening of the temple cleansing, but regularly.
-The word whenever emphasizes the frequency of these departures.
-The specific details of this account are only found in the book of Mark.
-On this particular evening, Jesus most likely went to Bethany, where he had stayed the night before with Lazarus, Martha, and Mary.
-His disciples joined him on this occasion as well.
+- Attempt 4 BHT: Whenever evening came, our Lord would go out of the city to Bethany, where he had lodged the night before.
+This pattern of leaving the city in the evening is unique to Mark's gospel.
+The use of the imperfect tense indicates a repeated action, suggesting that Jesus would go out of the city whenever evening came.
+This practice likely had the same motivations as mentioned before, and it seems that Jesus took his disciples with him.
-- 🔄 Mark 11:19 (attempt 4, 82 words, 45.9% quotes quality score: 1.38885750749896, V2 normalized quality score: 37.52, commentator tiers 1-3: 30.18%, 25.12%, 44.7%)
+- 🔄 Mark 11:19 (attempt 4, 77 words, 48.08% quotes quality score: 1.5576145619937234, V2 normalized quality score: 43.13, commentator tiers 1-3: 34.31%, 34.24%, 31.46%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Whenever evening came, our Lord would often leave the city and go to Bethany.
-This practice took place regularly, not just on the evening of the temple cleanse.
-The word whenever highlights the frequency of these departures.
-It is worth noting that the specific details mentioned in this account are unique to the book of Mark.
-On this particular evening, Jesus most likely went to Bethany, where he had stayed with Lazarus, Martha, and Mary the previous night.
-His disciples accompanied him on this occasion as well.
+- Attempt 5 BHT: Whenever evening came, our Lord would go out of the city, likely to Bethany where he had lodged the night before.
+This pattern, described in Mark's gospel, emphasized the repeated action of Jesus leaving the city in the evening.
+The reasons behind this practice can likely be linked to the events that took place in the temple.
+It is noteworthy that Jesus would take his disciples with him, further highlighting the significance of these evening departures.
-- 🔄 Mark 11:19 (attempt 5, 87 words, 42.42% quotes quality score: 1.3827871418837314, V2 normalized quality score: 37.32, commentator tiers 1-3: 30.04%, 26.07%, 43.89%)
+- 🔄 Mark 11:19 (attempt 5, 77 words, 46.43% quotes quality score: 1.4768072201380216, V2 normalized quality score: 40.45, commentator tiers 1-3: 31.02%, 35.99%, 32.99%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Mark 11:19 bht prompt v0.8 (95 words, 44.12% quotes)
+- ✅ Mark 11:19 bht prompt v0.8 (77 words, 48.08% quotes)
-- quality score: 1.4751593326369148, V2 normalized quality score: 40.39, commentator tiers 1-3: 30.32%, 29.84%, 39.84%)
+- quality score: 1.5576145619937234, V2 normalized quality score: 43.13, commentator tiers 1-3: 34.31%, 34.24%, 31.46%)